jessicaliang721/jessicas-playground/_posts/2021-04-08-joshua-tree-national-park.md

 Below are additional places that we really liked and would recommend.

 ### Eat
-Man, we were spoiled on this first day with [Mexican Street Tacos](https://www.yelp.com/biz/mexican-street-tacos-twentynine-palms-2).
+Man, we were spoiled on the first day with [Mexican Street Tacos](https://www.yelp.com/biz/mexican-street-tacos-twentynine-palms-2).
 They were so cheap and delicious.
 No other places as we drove out east had such comparable food.
-The menu contained stuff besides tacos like burritos, quesadillas, etc. But I was there for tacos!
+The menu contained stuff besides tacos like burritos, quesadillas, etc. But I was there for the tacos!
 We enjoyed it so much that we went for both lunch and dinner.
 My favorite taco was *lengua.* YUM!
 Due to COVID, the place only offered take-out.

 ### Stay
-As proud members of the Marriot credit card, we got a free night's stay at the nearby Fairfield Inn!
+As proud members of the Marriott credit card, we got a free night's stay at the Fairfield Inn using points!
 It was so conveniently located - very close to Mexican Street Tacos :wink: and the Oasis Visitor's Center.
 From there, it was about a 30 min drive to Hidden Valley.
-Despite COVID, the hotel still offered breakfast (though limited).
+Despite COVID, the hotel still offered breakfast (though limited selection).

 **Have you been to Joshua Tree National Park?
 What would you recommend to see/do around here?**